月山 School

 Why this matters for collectors

-Gassan blades are among the most collectible in nihonto for several overlapping reasons: the school’s historical depth, the technical uniqueness of ayasugi hada, and the presence of living practitioners whose work is both obtainable and officially recognised.
-Kotō-period Gassan work is rare and commands serious prices; Shintō and Shinshintō examples represent the most accessible historic entry points; modern work by Sadatoshi represents a different kind of value — documented, authenticated, and tied to a living tradition.
-The principal collector’s discipline is period-awareness: Gassan work varies considerably across centuries, and conflating periods misrepresents what a blade actually is.
+Gassan blades are among the most collectible in nihonto, for several overlapping reasons.
+The school carries genuine historical depth, the ayasugi hada is technically unlike anything else, and there are living practitioners whose work is both obtainable and officially recognised.
+Kotō-period Gassan work is rare and commands serious prices.
+Shintō and Shinshintō examples are the most accessible historic entry points.
+Modern work by Sadatoshi is a different kind of value, being documented, authenticated, and tied to a living tradition.
+The principal collector’s discipline is period-awareness.
+Gassan work varies considerably across centuries, and conflating periods misrepresents what a blade actually is.

 The Gassan school holds a particular place in our collecting philosophy — it is a tradition we follow closely and return to whenever the right piece presents itself.
 We don’t currently hold a Gassan blade in inventory, but we actively seek examples across periods.
 If you’re looking to acquire or place a Gassan piece, we welcome your enquiry.